 A living will is a document made to protect your wishes in instances where you are deprived of the ability to make choices for yourself.
 If you included it in the living will, it can determine whether you want to receive life-sustaining care or resuscitation in cases where your abilities to make judgments are severely limited like when you are put in a comatose state or other similar situations.

 This is a legal document that puts your assets in a trust during your lifetime.
 Upon death, the assets will then be transferred to the assigned successor.
 A living trust can be made along with the last will.
 One of the benefits that a living trust brings is that it allows you to avoid the expensive legal process of probate.
 Living trust agreements designate a trustee who holds legal possession of assets and property that flow into the trust.
 As such, there is a smoother process for your beneficiaries to obtain the inheritance faster and easier.

 Power of Attorney

-Importance of Estate Planning in Washington
+Important things to take note about Estate Planning in Washington

 Upon dying without completing a will, your assets will be allocated by the state through an appointed administrator following the Washington succession laws.
 The law will give your assets to your closest relative or family member regardless of whether you want them to receive it or not.
 Because of this, we advise that you consider creating wills if you want to be in control of what happens to your assets when you die.

 A probate is a legal procedure made to settle the estate of a deceased person.
 Fortunately, Washington makes the probate laws easy to understand.